avsm/oxcaml-icfp-tutorial/slides/index.md

 Example properties

-- A value doesn't escape the region
+- A value doesn’t escape the region

 - A value is unique